tribhuwan-kumar/trashbhuwan/README.md

 # Trashbhuwan

 ## Introduction:
 A simple CLI Application for trashing & restoring files & directories.
+It uses the default trashcan of KDE, GNOME, XFCE, Cinnamon, MATE, and others. `trashbhuwan` remembers the original path of the trashed files & directories, so you can restore them later where they were.
+Its so minimalistic and easy to use.

+Available options:

+    trashbhuwan --help                              : Show help
+    trashbhuwan --empty                             : Empty the trash
+    trashbhuwan --list                              : List all trashed files & directories with disk usage trashbhuwan --restore <file/directory>          : Restore trashed file or directory trashbhuwan --delete <file/directory>           : Delete trashed file or directory permanently

+Pass multiple files or directories seprating by double quotes

 ## Installation:
 ```bash